google/oss-fuzz/docs/new_project_guide.md

 1. Build the project using your build system *with* correct compiler and its flags provided as *environment variables* (see below).
 2. Build the fuzz targets, linking your project's build and libFuzzer.
-Resulting fuzz targets should be placed in `/out`.
+Resulting fuzz targets should be placed in `$OUT`.

-For expat, this looks like:
+For expat, this looks like [this](https://github.com/google/oss-fuzz/blob/master/projects/expat/build.sh):

 ```bash
 #!/bin/bash -eu